Magic vs. Celtics Player Props Betting Odds

 |3PM

-- Wagner's 1.5 made three-pointers per game is the same as his over/under on Friday.
+- Wagner's 1.5 made three-pointers per game is equal to his over/under on Sunday.

 Get tickets for any NBA game this season at Ticketmaster!